 The 1907 is a delayed blowback firearm.
 As such, it has a moving removable barrel instead of a fixed barrel mounted to the frame of the gun.

-it is nominally a delayed blowback - the barrel has a lug which fits into a channel in the top of the slide.
+it is nominally a delayed blowback - the barrel has a cam which fits into a channel in the top of the slide.
 The channel bends near the rearmost position; the theory is that when the gun fires, the slide and barrel are locked together by a single lug at the bottom of the barrel.
-As the slide moved backwards under the recoil impulse, the barrel would rotate due to that cam and lug, unlocking the slide and permitting it to move backwards, extracting, ejecting and chambering a new cartridge.
+As the slide moved backwards under the recoil impulse, the barrel would rotate due to that cam, unlocking the slide and permitting it to move backwards, extracting, ejecting and chambering a new cartridge.
 This, it was claimed, would delay the opening of the chamber long enough for the pressure to drop far enough to make this a safe operation.
 There are conflicting stories as to whether this mechanism actually works as intended, but everyone seems to agree that the 1907 is a quite reliable pistol even if it's just a fancy blowback design.

 Several iterations of the gun would be produced between 1907 and 1929 when it was discontinued - the 1907 had many of its features modified and tweaked.
 The next major model was the model of 1915 in an attempt to regain market share being lost to bigger and more modern pistols.
 This included a version in .380/9mm Kurz to try to address the increasing popularity of larger cartridges.
 In 1920, the model of 1917 (yeah, the name is silly) was released, the last major revision of the gun.

 Over a quarter of a million of this series of gun was produced (1907/1915/1917 in .32 and .380).
 In addition, there was a very small number (less than 300) produced in .45 ACP, known as the 'Government' model.
 Those pistols were produced for the pistol trials in which they competed against John Moses Browning's famous design which would become the 1911.